Quantum Cellular Automata: The Group, the Space, and the Spectrum: The Quantum Cellular Automata Group

 \begin{prop} Each of the four circuit subgroups is normal in $\CQ(X)$. \end{prop} \begin{proof} Let $\alpha=\bigotimes_{j\in J} \alpha_j$ be a single-layer (inner, special, or elementary) circuit, with each $\alpha_j$ an automorphism of $\SA(X_j,q)$ belonging to the corresponding gate-type.
 Recall that

 For any $\beta\in \CQ(X,q)$ of spread $l$, $\beta\circ \alpha_j \circ \beta^{-1}$ is an automorphism of the same gate-type on $\SA(X_j^l, q)$ with

 Above, we are regarding $\alpha_j$ as an automorphism of the entire algebra $\SA(X, q)$ which acts as identity outside $X_j$.
 In other words, where the factors are mutually commuting but may overlap in support.
-Though not a single-layer circuit anymore, $\beta\circ \alpha \circ \beta$ is still a (multi-layer) circuit of the same type.
-Indeed, one can stagger the terms in the product and regroup them so that operators with disjoint support are assigned to the same layer. \end{proof}
+Though not a single-layer circuit anymore, $\beta\circ \alpha \circ \beta^{-1}$ is still a (multi-layer) circuit of the same type.
+Indeed, one can stagger the terms in the product and regroup them so that operators with disjoint support are assigned to the same layer.
+The argument works because of bounded geometry.\footnote{This was pointed out by Matthias Ludewig.} \end{proof}

 \begin{prop} The quotient group $\CQ(X)/\CalC^{\mathrm{el}}(X)$ is abelian.
 In other words, $[\CQ(X), \CQ(X)]\subset \CalC^{\mathrm{el}}(X).$ \end{prop} \begin{proof} Let $\alpha\in \CQ(X,q)$ and $\beta \in \CQ(X, r)$.
 Within the total QCA group $\CQ(X)$,